Sequal32/yourcontrols/Readme.md

 3. If you want to load a SimBrief Flightplan in the A32NX, you need to set the **same SimBrief username** in the AOC settings.

-4. For aircraft and avionics that have setting saving functionality (A32NX, Working Title, etc...), the state of the aircraft may be different depending on those settings and you should verify that you and your copilot(s) have the same settings.
+4. For aircraft and avionics that have setting saving functionality (A32NX, Working Title, etc...), the state of the aircraft may be different depending on those settings.
+You should verify that you and your copilot(s) have the same settings.

 ## Settings
 - **Dark Mode**: Switches between light and dark theme for the application.